stealth-tech-startup/.github/profile/README.md

-I believe innovation is the strongest force that drives team in the right direction.
-Effective team innovation dirves [iterative product discovery](https://www.amazon.com/INSPIRED-Create-Tech-Products-Customers/dp/1119387507).
+I believe innovation is the strongest force that drives team in the right direction, because it implements [iterative product discovery](https://www.amazon.com/INSPIRED-Create-Tech-Products-Customers/dp/1119387507).
 My definition of innovation is

 <p align="center">
 <b>An innovation is a prototyping that changes my life in 2 hours</b>